mcjojos/shortest-path/README.md

 ## What does the application produce?
-On its default setup the application will produce a file containing the shortest paths between pairs of sources-targets that are defined in the input file based on the previous mentioned format, e.g. **ME,Lisa:33,Peter:123,John:55**
+On its default setup the application will produce a file containing the shortest paths between pairs of `SOURCES-TARGETS` that are defined in the input file based on the previous mentioned format, e.g. **ME,Lisa:33,Peter:123,John:55**
 If run with **-assert** it will validate the graph produced by the input file towards the assertions included in the same file (lines starting with '@').
 For a better explanation of the command line usage